Josie Villa Singleton

 He grew up in New Jersey before attending TCU in 2013 and staying in Fort Worth after his graduation in 2017.
 James graduated from TCU with a Sports Broadcasting degree and would love to one day combine his passion for food with his passion for sports.

 In his free time, James loves to read books, watch movies, and attend concerts.
-He also hosts the baseball podcast Spurtability.
+He also hosts the sports podcast Spurtability and Nicolas Cage podcast The Wicker Men.

 Drop Us a Line